 Residents located east of Velasco Street, Roberts Street, and Sampson Street are zoned to Austin High School.
 The rest are zoned to Wheatley High School in the Fifth Ward district.

-- Austin High School at 1700 Dumble St. The Stephen F. Austin High School is located in the Eastwood area and is attended by students from grades 9 to 12.
+- Austin High School at 1700 Dumble St. The Stephen F. Austin High School is located in the Eastwood area and serves students in grades 9 to 12.
 The school offers a magnet program for teaching professions and is one of the most architecturally beautiful campuses in Houston.

 - Wheatley High School at 4801 Providence St. The Phyllis Wheatley High School offers a technology magnet program.
 The school also excels in athletics, with a highly-rated football and basketball team.